 • Handling FastMCP's DNS rebinding protection

-• Redirect behavior for the /mcp / /mcp/ paths
+• Redirect behavior for /mcp / /mcp/ paths

-I hope the wrapper implementation and verification logs in this article are helpful for those who want to host other AWS Labs MCP servers (aws-iam-mcp-server, aws-s3-mcp-server, etc.) on AgentCore Runtime using the same pattern.
+I hope the wrapper implementation and verification logs in this article serve as a reference for those who want to host other AWS Labs MCP servers (aws-iam-mcp-server, aws-s3-mcp-server, etc.) on AgentCore Runtime using the same pattern.

 Share this article